Le SuperClub Vidéotron

-Le SuperClub Vidéotron Ltée, which includes the Jumbo Video and Microplay chains, is a Canadian brand of franchised video stores.
-It is owned by Quebecor Media, with operations concentrated in Quebec.
+Le SuperClub Vidéotron Ltée, which includes the Jumbo Video and Microplay chains, was a Canadian brand of franchised video stores.
+It was owned by Quebecor Media, with operations concentrated in Quebec.
 It was the largest video store chain operator in Canada, maintaining corporate-owned stores until 2018.
-As of 2023, the brand franchises a total of 14 stores: two SuperClub, two Jumbo Video and ten Microplay stores.
+As of 2023, the brand franchised a total of 14 stores: two SuperClub, two Jumbo Video and ten Microplay stores.

 History

 In 2004, SuperClub took over the Jumbo Video and Microplay franchises.
 Jumbo Video operates 17 video rental locations nationwide, while Microplay focuses primarily on video games, but also rents and sells movies.
 The Microplay name has recently appeared on a number of in-store boutiques at SuperClub locations throughout Quebec.
 In 2006, most Rogers Video stores in Quebec were closed or converted to Le SuperClub Vidéotron.
 There are currently 69 Microplay locations and the vast majority of them are co-located with SuperClub locations in Quebec.

 As of August 2005, the chain operated more than 185 locations through Quebec under the SuperClub brand.
 They also have locations in Edmundston, New Brunswick, and Rockland, Ontario.
 They had also opened locations in Moncton and Fredericton.
 Those stores were eventually bought out by Rogers and converted into Rogers Video stores.

 Their location in Square One Shopping Centre was recently closed down along with many other stores, including Cavendish Mall in Côte Saint-Luc as well as Kirkland, Quebec, Dollard-des-Ormeaux, Beaconsfield, Quebec as well as in Montreal's Pierrefonds-Roxboro borough.
 They also closed their location in Hawkesbury, Ontario.

 Their head office was located in the city of Montreal's Saint-Léonard borough.